The-SMTSci/FlexSpec1/docs/source/ovio.rst

 guide camera field of view and greater coverage of extended objects.

+We are testing the orientation of the slit with respect to the sky.
+Shiny toward the grating produces a caustic

 We briefly investigated the idea of reversing the slit in its holder such that the mirrored side faces the incoming beam.
 We found that the guide image was noticeably improved in